Nezteb/existence-is-pain/README.md

 # Client

-The client is going to be JavaScript.
+The client is going to be JavaScript (ES6 specifically).
 I'd like to try two versions of the client.

 ## 2D